 It’s important to note that build quality can depend on several factors, including the specific development, the individual construction team, and the quality control processes in place.
 It’s always a good idea to research and gather information about a particular development or speak with homeowners who have purchased from Persimmon Homes to get a better understanding of their experiences (most have Facebook community pages – join them and ask!)

-To make an informed decision, it’s advisable to thoroughly research any builder you’re considering, including reading reviews, visiting their developments, and, if possible, speaking with current homeowners.
-It’s also a good idea to commission an independent survey or inspection of the property before purchasing to identify any potential issues.
+To make an informed decision, it’s best to thoroughly research any builder you’re considering, including reading reviews, visiting their developments, and, if possible, speaking with current homeowners.
+It’s also a good idea to conduct an independent survey or inspection of the property before purchasing to identify any potential issues.

 Remember, every homebuilder can have variations in build quality, and it’s important to consider multiple factors when making a decision about purchasing a property.